ronodhirSoumik/agentic-rpaper-crawler/README.md

 ## Requirements

 - Python 3.9+
-- API key for one of: OpenAI, DeepSeek, or OpenRouter
+- API key for one of: OpenAI, DeepSeek, OpenRouter, or Gemini
 - Scholarly - for Google Scholar Feed Crawlng